Connect with others who understand.

 Your lung arteries and blood vessels are responsible for carrying oxygen-poor blood away from your heart to your lungs.
 There, the blood is replenished with oxygen and sent back to your heart to be pumped out to the rest of your body.

 In systemic scleroderma, your immune system also affects the cells lining your blood vessels.
 The inflammation triggers them to make more collagen as well, creating scar tissue in your lungs’ arteries.
-The blood vessels begin to narrow and limit the amount of blood passing through.
+The blood vessels begin to narrow and limit blood flow.
 As a result, the blood pressure level in these arteries rises, leading to PAH.

 The World Health Organization (WHO) classifies PAH as one of the main types of pulmonary hypertension.
 Idiopathic PAH — or PAH without a clear cause — accounts for around half of PAH cases, according to the WHO.
 The other half are associated with an underlying health condition like scleroderma.
 In fact, connective tissue diseases are the most common cause of associated PAH.